CarletonComputerScienceSociety/website/content/events/2025-2026/2025-07-26-trail-and-error.md

 [Meeting spot](https://maps.app.goo.gl/K3wggrFb9aFcc83D8) - Next to Rideau Canal pathway map.

-Look for people wearing a **red CCSS laniard with a tag that says "volunteer."** This is who will be leading the walk.
+Look for people wearing a **red CCSS lanyard with a tag that says "volunteer."** This is who will be leading the walk.

 Make sure you **bring sunscreen**, at least 2 refillable bottles full of **water** and wear **proper hiking clothes and shoes**.